bhoeyong/HCDrill-tg/README.md

 - ... execute `npm update --save` in the same folder as the script.

 # Usage
-This script supports arguments to avoid editing the filw and exposing your Telegram bot token.
+This script supports arguments to avoid editing the file and exposing your Telegram bot token.
 Instead, you need to pass it as an argument at each bot startup, like so:

 `node index.js -bt (your bot token)`